MetPX/sarrac/README.rst

 ---------------

 whereami:
-  - was looking at how to do partitioned (partflg='p') files, wrote footnote #1.
+  - partitioned (partflg='p') files, not implemented, see pseudo-code in sr_post.c

-  - result is that the cache is probably required before doing partition support. so thinking about doing the cache.
-DONE!

-  - when sleep > 0, cpost now walks trees by keeping track of the start mtime of the last pass. algorithm based on *mtime* > start of previous pass... that's not necessarily good.

-    for example search of new directory.
-        whereas when you post a directory initially, is posts with mtime=0 first pass, so whole thing. but if a directory is added, mtime is already current, so only files that change in future will be posted...
-HMM...

   - FIXME: when 'start' if sleep <= 0 , should exit (not an error, compatibility with sr start all configs)

-  - FIXME: require a configuration file (log & state files) ?  sr_subscribe does work without it, but...
+  - FIXME: require a configuration file (log & state files) ?  sr_subscribe does work without it, but result is often surprising for the user.

-  - do we go to the whole (copy directories into a file for comparison schtick? that's more sr_poll.... try the cache first.

 worries/notes to self: